SSWConsulting/SSW.Rules.Content/rules/use-specification-pattern/rule.md

 ### What is the Specification Pattern?

-The Specification pattern is a design pattern used to define business rules in a reusable and combinable way.
+The Specification pattern is a design pattern used to define business rules in a reusable and composable way.
 It encapsulates the logic of a business rule into a single unit, making it easy to test, reuse, and combine with other specifications.

 ### Use Cases for the Specification Pattern